 During the assessment process, the Coombes team will compare ‘biodiversity units’, which are calculated using pre-development and post-development habitat data and also account for offsite compensation.
 The resulting report could be the green light your project needs to move forward.

-A successful Environment Impact Assessment – or EIA – is usually needed for a development to be given planning consent.
+A successful Environment Impact Assessment – or EIA – is usually needed for large-scale development to be given planning consent.
 As the name suggests, it looks in detail at the impact your proposed work will have on its site while balancing the needs for both environmental and economical sustainability.

 It’s our goal at Coombes to help you secure the best possible environmental outcome for your project, and as part of that we’re committed to keeping the EIA process straightforward and effective using a blend of skill, experience and the latest surveying technologies.